gren-lang/node/README.md

 # Gren on NodeJS

-This package allows you to create Gren programs that on desktops using the NodeJS runtime.
+This package allows you to create Gren programs that run on the NodeJS runtime.

-**I highly recommend working through [guide](https://gren-lang.org/learn) to learn how to use Gren.**
+**I highly recommend working through the [guide](https://gren-lang.org/book/) to learn how to use Gren.**

-## Sub-systems and permissions
+## Applications, sub-systems and permissions

 This package is based around the idea of sub-systems.
-A sub-system provides access to functionality which interact with the operating system, like reading files or communicating with the terminal.
+A sub-system provides access to functionality which interact with the outside world, like reading files or communicating with the terminal.

-A sub-system must be initialized before used.
+A sub-system must be initialized before the application is running.
 The result of initializing a sub-system is a permission value which needs to be passed in to the functions that the sub-system provides.

+In other words, an application has to state up-front what permissions it requires.

 Below is an example of initializing the `Terminal` and `FileSystem` sub-systems: